ViliRaunola/Summer-Job-Survival/README.md

 The game has been made for the LUT course "Game Development Project".

-## Live version
+## Live web version

 The game is supported on the web and as a Windows desktop build.
+The web version can be found here: https://viliraunola.github.io/Summer-Job-Survival-Live/

+## Windows version

-The web version can be found here: https://viliraunola.github.io/Summer-Job-Survival-Live/ and the downloadable desktop version is here: https://drive.google.com/drive/folders/1sq7nkdy7EBfjt-QiUXO6xYLu4PWNALUR?usp=sharing .
+The downloadable desktop version is here: https://drive.google.com/drive/folders/1sq7nkdy7EBfjt-QiUXO6xYLu4PWNALUR?usp=sharing .
+1. Download the files from the Google Drive folder
+2. Extract the zip folder
+3. Start the game by locating a file called ```Summer Job Survival```  in the extracted folder's root
+4. Double-click the file and the game starts.

 ## Unity